agrafix/homepage/_posts/2017-07-02-superrecord.md

 ## Anonymous records

 An anonymous record is similar to a `data` type, but instead of defining it up front with a `data` declaration we can declare/use it on the fly.
-Here's an example from the proposed Haskell `superrecord` package which implements the idea of anonymous records:
+Here's an example from the proposed Haskell [superrecord[superrecord] package which implements the idea of anonymous records:

 ```haskell
 person =